Neutron Network

 Centralized SNAT

 Source SNAT is used when instances do not have a floating IP address.
-Neutron decided not to distribute SNAT to the compute nodes and keep it central similar to the legacy model.
-Why do they decide to do this when DVR distributes floating IP for north-south traffic?
+Neutron decided not to distribute SNAT to the compute nodes and kept it central, similar to the legacy model.
+Why did they decide to do this when DVR distributes floating IP for north-south traffic?

 Decentralizing SNAT would require an address from the external network on every node providing the SNAT service.
 This would consume a lot of addresses on your external network.